tabsdata/tabsdata/server/libraries/td-objects/src/types/worker/v2_request_yaml.md

 limit: 5
 error: null,
 context:
-  !V1
+  !V2
   system_output:
   - !Data                     # indicates that the table was written with new data as part of the function run
-    table:
-      name: td-initial-values    # table name
+    table: td-initial-values  # table name
   output:
+  - !Data                     # indicates that the table was written with new data as part of the function run
+    table: users              # table name
   - !NoData                   # indicates that the table was not written with new data as part of the function run
-    table:
+    table: users              # table name
+  - !Partitions
-      name: users
+    table: users
+    partitions:
+        p0: file...
+        p1: file...
 ```